perlaas/simple-open-data-map/README.md

 Currently tested on open data from government agencies in Sweden using OCG WMTS and WMS.
 Spatial reference system SWEREF99 TM, epgs 3006.

-The code should need some cleaning and comments but is hopefully useful.
+The code needs some cleaning and comments but is useful as it is.
 ## Design
 - Only client side logic.
   - Exemption: server side (php) API to proxy calls to services that does not support CORS or does not have wildcard same-origin policy.